 \subsection{NIRSpec/IFU observations}

-MACS0647-JD (ICRS coordinates of the MACS0647-JD1 image analysed in this paper: R.A. = $\mathrm{06^{h}47^{m}55.746^{s}}$; Dec. = $+70^{\circ}14 \arcmin 35.93 \arcsec$) was first observed by Hubble Space Telescope using the Wide Field Camera 3 \citep[WFC3;][]{wfc3} and Advanced Camera for Surveys \citep[ACS;][]{acs}; at the time, it was one of the most distant photometric candidates \citep{coe+2013}.
+MACS0647-JD (ICRS coordinates of the MACS0647-JD1 image analysed in this paper: R.A. = $\mathrm{06^{h}47^{m}55.746^{s}}$; Dec. = $+70^{\circ}14 \arcmin 35.93 \arcsec$) was first observed with the Hubble Space Telescope using the Wide Field Camera 3 \citep[WFC3;][]{wfc3} and the Advanced Camera for Surveys \citep[ACS;][]{acs}; at the time, it was one of the most distant photometric candidates \citep{coe+2013}.
 Spectroscopic confirmation was obtained with \textit{JWST} ten years later \citep{hsiao_nirspec}.
-Our observations are part of Galaxy Assembly with NIRSpec Integral Field Spectroscopy\footnote{\url{https://ga-nifs.github.io/}} (GA-NIFS; PIs: S.~Arribas and R.~Maiolino).
-This is a NIRSpec/IFU Guaranteed Time Observations programme and our target is included in the \textit{JWST} Cycle 3 Program ID \#4528 (PI: K. Isaak).
-The observations use the medium-resolution G395M/F290LP disperser/filter setup.
-We used a medium-cycling pattern with 8 dithers, 27 groups per integration and one integration per exposure (with the NRSIRS2 readout mode; \citealt{rauscher+2017}) giving an on-source time of $4.4~\rm h$.
+Our observations are part of the Galaxy Assembly with NIRSpec Integral Field Spectroscopy\footnote{\url{https://ga-nifs.github.io/}} (GA-NIFS; PIs: S.~Arribas and R.~Maiolino).
+GA-NIFS is a NIRSpec/IFU Guaranteed Time Observations programme, and our target is included in the \textit{JWST} Cycle 3 Program ID \#4528 (PI: K. Isaak).
+The observations used the medium-resolution G395M/F290LP disperser/filter setup.
+We used a medium-cycling pattern with 8 dithers, 27 groups per integration, and one integration per exposure (with the NRSIRS2 readout mode; \citealt{rauscher+2017}), giving an on-source time of $4.4 \,\rm h$.